oroinc/documentation/commerce/user_guide/system/menu/menu_config_levels.rst

 1. Navigate to the front store menu list by click **System > Frontend Menus** in the main menu.
 2. Click on the menu you would like to edit.
-3. Update the menu contents following the guidelines provided in the :ref:`Customize a Menu <doc--menus--config>` section.
+3. Update the menu contents following the guidelines provided in the :ref:`Customize a Menu <doc--menus--config>` and :ref:`Edit a Frontend Menu <user-guide--system--menu--menu-frontend>` sections.
    The changes apply automatically.

 Customize Frontend Menus per Organization